BurntSushi/nakala/doc/SCRATCH.md

 former essentially makes the index broken since any two segments should be mergeable.
 The latter is undesirable since it silently drops data.

-(3) is really the only good choice IMO.
+(3) is really the only good choice IMO if we want to permit truly concurrent writers.
 Moreover, it's actually useful.
 For example, in the case of imdb-rename, it's quite handy to be able to index multiple names under the same identifier since many movies and TV shows have aliases.
 Being able to search all of those aliases as if they were one document and having them deduplicated at search time in favor of the "best" match is _exactly_ what you want.

+One could argue that (3) is somewhat of a cop-out, because if you do care about uniqueness, it generally puts the onus on the caller to manage that themselves.
+Otherwise, the caller could end up _accidentally_ indexing duplicate documents when what they really wanted was a constraint violation telling them that the ID already exists.
+Other than the considerable benefits of this approach mentioned above, one final justification is that Nakala is very deliberately not a document store.
+The _only_ thing it can do is return an ID.
+This ID, in many cases, is almost always going to be associated with something else in some other system of record.
+And _that_ system of record can manage uniqueness.

 We now need to design an index format that supports this functionality without violating any of our constraints.
 We will use two different per-segment structures to deal with this:

-* An FST that maps each user ID to a range of doc IDs.
+* An FST that maps each user ID to an inclusive range of doc IDs.
 Every doc ID in the range corresponds to a document that has been indexed for that user ID.
 * A map from doc ID to a range of doc IDs that are equivalent.
 This is structured as a single contiguous block of `N * u64LEs`, where `N` is the total number of documents in a segment.
 Each doc ID corresponds to an offset into this map.
 The value for each doc ID corresponds precisely to a range in the FST above.

+(N.B.
+In the case where a segment does not have any duplicates, we can omit the second map entirely since every range is just the doc ID repeated in the upper and lower 32 bits of the u64LE.
+This is easy to detect because of the state we buffer while writing before actually writing the segment.
+See below.)

 The "trick" to this scheme is that regardless of the order in which documents are indexed, doc IDs are assigned to user IDs in a monotonically increasing